AubsUK/aubs-blocklist-importer/README.md

 # Example outputs
 A successful manual run would look like this:
+- The original download contained [20127] rows; filtering out 76 rows not IPv4 [20051]; no duplicate IPs found (still [20051]).
+- 3 unique Override Allow IPs weren't in the list, so none to remove (still [20051]); 1 unique Override Block IP present to add (took it up to [20052]).
+- All the IPtables / IPsets configs exist, nothing new to do.
+- Exported the existing list and compared it; only added [2211] IPs and rmeoved [2866].
+- Exported the new existing list [20052]; compared it to the expected filtered download list [20052]; confirmed both match
+- Finished in 6 seconds.
 ```
 me@server:/path/to/MyScripts/aubs-blocklist-importer$ sudo ./aubs-blocklist-importer.sh                                                                                                             [sudo] password for aubs:
 Tue 26 Jul 22:39:42 BST 2022:  ================================================================================